County court: Australia

 County court is the name given to the intermediate court in one Australian state, namely the County Court of Victoria (in other states and territories it is called the 'District Court').
 They hear indictable (serious) criminal offences except for treason, murder, and manslaughter.
 Their civil jurisdiction is also intermediate, typically over civil disputes where the amount claimed is greater than a few tens of thousands of dollars but less than a few hundreds of thousands of dollars.
 The limits vary between states.
 In some states the same level of court is called a district court.
 Below them are the magistrates courts.
 Above them are the state supreme courts.
 Some states adopt the two-tier appellate system, with the magistrates courts below and the state supreme courts above.

+Island of Ireland

+In early 19th-century Ireland, the court at the level of the county was called the Assistant Barrister's Court or Civil Bill Court, having jurisdiction over most civil matters, except for the larger actions which were heard by the High Court of Justice in Ireland or the assizes.
+Each county employed an Assistant Barrister to preside over its court.
+The name Civil Bill Court reflected a difference in procedure from that in England and Wales, with claims being initiated by means of a civil bill.
+The County Officers and Courts (Ireland) Act, 1877, replaced the Assistant Barristers with "county court judges", and also merged the offices of Clerk of the Crown and Clerk of the Peace into a single administrative officer of the county court called the Clerk of the Crown and Peace.
+Most matters were tried by a county court judge, and where necessary, a jury.
+The 1921–1922 Partition of Ireland created two Irish jurisdictions, but the civil bill is still used as the initiation document for claims in the relevant court in both jurisdictions.